OlehTsipotan/Car-Rest-Microservice/README.md

 ## How to Install and Run the Project
 ### Prerequisites:

-Java 11 or higher and Docker installed.
+- Installed Docker

 ### Installing
-1. Clone the repo
+- Clone the repo

 ```sh
 git clone git@github.com:OlehTsipotan/Car-Rest-Microservice.git
 ```

 ### Running
-Run out the box by Docker Compose
+- Run out the box by Docker Compose
 ```sh
 docker-compose up
 ```